holoviz/panel/examples/reference/custom_components/JSComponent.md

 :::{note}

-`JSComponent` was introduced in June 2024 as the successor to `ReactiveHTML`.
+`JSComponent` was introduced in June 2024 as a successor to `ReactiveHTML`.

 `JSComponent` bears similarities to [`AnyWidget`](https://anywidget.dev/), but it is specifically optimized for use with Panel.